The Perfect Sandwich – And How to Make It

 This double decker cousin to the BLT is the perfect hangover cure.
 Your get more energy giving protein – and it even has an extra bit of toasted bread for soaking up any excess from the night before.
 The key to a good club is nicely charred chicken and eggs somewhere between soft and hardboiled.

-“There is something unbeatable about fluffy toasted white bread with pure molten mature cheddar”
+“Fluffy toasted white bread with pure molten mature cheddar”